--Management of coastal forests of Lithuania: sustaining and enhancing forest health through silviculture
+LITCOAST is about the management of coastal forests of Lithuania, sustaining and enhancing forest health through silviculture

 A Marie Curie Host Fellowship for Transfer of Knowledge